Michael-Leon Wooley

-Michael-Leon Wooley (born March 29, 1971) is an American actor.
+Michael-Leon Wooley is an American actor.
 He was the voice of Louis the Alligator in Disney's Oscar-nominated animated feature film, The Princess and the Frog and played Judge Grady on the radio station WKTT in Rockstar's Grand Theft Auto IV.

 Early life

-Wooley was born on March 29, 1971 in Fairfax, Virginia, to George and Winnie Wooley.
+Wooley was born in Fairfax, Virginia, to George and Winnie Wooley.
 He has a twin brother, Marcus-Leon, and a younger brother, George Jr. He grew up in Bowie, Maryland.
 Wooley began playing the piano at age 5 and initially wanted to be a classical concert pianist.
 However, after participating in a high-school production of Oklahoma! he became interested in theatre.

 At 16, he was given the opportunity to study piano at the Duke Ellington School of the Arts in Washington, D.C., but turned it down to instead focus on acting and singing.
 At age 18, Wooley was awarded a full scholarship to the American Musical and Dramatic Academy (AMDA) in New York City, one of 21 scholarships granted in a nationwide competition.
 He studied at AMDA for a year before embarking on his own to pursue an acting career.

 Wooley performed in the national tour of Purlie, after which, worked as a singing waiter on the Spirit of New York, a dinner cruise ship that circles Manhattan.

 Career

 Theatre

-In 1992, Wooley made his Broadway debut as an understudy (Big Moe) in the Clarke Peters' musical, Five Guys Named Moe.
+In 1992, Wooley made his Broadway debut as an understudy (Big Moe and Eat Moe) in the Clarke Peters' musical, Five Guys Named Moe.
 After Five Guys Named Moe he embarked on national tours with The Pointer Sisters in Ain't Misbehavin' and The Wiz with Stephanie Mills.
 He returned to Broadway in 2000 as Olin Britt in the Broadway revival of The Music Man, directed and choreographed by Susan Stroman.

 He was also the voice of the man-eating plant, Audrey II, in the 2003 Broadway revival of the musical Little Shop of Horrors at the Virginia Theatre (renamed the August Wilson Theatre in 2005).
 Ben Brantley of the New York Times wrote Wooley had a "soulful bass voice" and Clive Barnes of the New York Post said Wooley as the "doom-struck voice of Audrey II" rounded out "one of the best casts on Broadway."

 With conductor, Skitch Henderson, Wooley made his Carnegie Hall debut with the New York Pops as one of the "New Faces of 2004," along with other Broadway notables such as John Tartaglia and Stephanie D'Abruzzo, the stars of the Broadway's Avenue Q. The event was hosted by New York Post gossip columnist Liz Smith.